Special treatments to open up your arteries

 Door to Balloon Time

-The ACC/AHA practice guidelines suggest a 90-minute goal from the patient’s arrival in the Emergency Department to balloon inflation for percutaneous coronary intervention (PCI) procedures unless there is uncertainty about diagnosis or delays associated with informed choice.
-Since 2002, Cleveland Clinic has decreased door to balloon time, with 76 minutes reported in the last quarter of 2005.
+The ACC/AHA practice guidelines suggest a 90-minute goal from the patient's arrival in the Emergency Department to balloon inflation for percutaneous coronary intervention (PCI) procedures unless there is uncertainty about diagnosis or delays associated with informed choice.
+Since 2002, Cleveland Clinic has decreased door to balloon time, with 48 minutes reported in 2016.

 During or shortly after a heart attack, you may go to the cardiac catheterization laboratory to directly evaluate the status of your heart, arteries and the amount of heart damage.
 In some cases, procedures (such as angioplasty or stents) are used to open up your narrowed or blocked arteries.
 These procedures may be combined with thrombolytic therapy to open up the narrowed arteries, as well as to break up any clots that are blocking them.